yyaremchuk/agilesphere-angular-test/README.md

-# AgileSphere test
+# Angular 6 + NgRx demo app

 Using the Free open weather map api (http://openweathermap.org/forecast5 api key has been included inside weather.service.ts)

   * Build an application that allows you to search the weather forecast for a city.
   * Every time a new city is searched - Add to a table of cities displaying the next 24 hours weather forecast.
   * Build the application using ng-rx